 The screen entry for these exorbitant purchases aren’t correctly rendered either with certain packs featuring incorrect labels and even spelling errors.
 It’s a sorry state of affairs to see such a once lauded series being associated with this embarrassing nonsense and to think that valuable programming time was wasted here is just nauseating.

-The hangover from Mankind Divided’s abandoned ‘augment your pre-order‘ scheme is still present in the “free” DLC mission that’s ironically titled Desperate Measures.
-In this standalone chapter (that’s completely walled off from the main game) Jensen goes out looking for a mad bomber and you can clearly see the seams of what used to be a side quest before it was unceremoniously snipped out and offered up as a “separate” piece of exclusive content.
-Clearly Square Enix are keen to release another director’s cut edition somewhere down the line, but doing so in such an artificial and invasive way is extremely galling and it’s a rare player indeed who will derive enjoyment from side content that cannot yet be integrated with the main campaign mode.
+The hangover from Mankind Divided’s abandoned pre-order scheme is still present in the free DLC mission ironically titled Desperate Measures.
+In this standalone chapter — that’s completely walled off from the main game — Jensen goes looking for a mad bomber in what clearly used to be a side quest before it was unceremoniously snipped out.
+Clearly Square Enix are keen to release another director’s cut edition somewhere down the line, but doing so in such an artificial and invasive way is extremely galling.
+It’s a rare player indeed who will derive enjoyment from side content that can’t be integrated with the main campaign mode.